-Her eyes almost flipped backwards as she entered the horizon and started searching for one person we needed.
-Our Master Chaser Ray had power to zoom images and follow the movement on Earth, monitor this piece of rock from the distance and track us, but she couldn’t went into details as Alyana could.
+Her eyes almost flipped backward as she entered the horizon and started searching for one person we needed.
+Our Master Chaser Ray had the power to zoom images and follow the movement on Earth, monitor this piece of rock from the distance and track us, but she couldn’t go into details as Alyana could.
 To her, this action was like a 3D picture where everyone was a statue and she could run in her mind and see their faces, see their thoughts and find out their secrets, while Ray could follow a signal to its origin and access the gadget that sent them.

 – We got company. – Alyana said.